GreatTaiwo/DSA-Case-Study-3-/README.md

 ## Data Sources

-The primary source of the data used were Palmoria Group emp-data, and Palmoria Group Bonus Rules, a Microsoft Excel (.xls) Worksheet.
+The primary source of the data used were Palmoria Group emp-data, and Palmoria Group Bonus Rules, a Microsoft Excel (.xlsx) file.

 ## Tools Used
 Microsoft Power BI for Data transformation and analysis [Download here](https://www.microsoft.com/en-us/power-platform/products/power-bi/downloads) or install directly from Microsoft store, which is strongly adviced.